The Best Museums in San Francisco Right Now

 Golden Gate Park

-Head to the California Academy of Sciences to go “face-to-fin” with over 40,000 animals in the aquarium.
+Head to the California Academy of Sciences in Golden Gate Park to go “face-to-fin” with over 40,000 animals.
 Say hello to Claude, the famous and beloved albino alligator, wander among butterflies and birds in the Osher Rainforest, visit with the colony of African penguins (feedings happen at 10:30 am and 3 pm), and so much more, including ethereal jellyfish, a paddlefish, seadragons (one of the oldest and strangest species found in the U.S), and Methuselah, an Australian lungfish who is may be the oldest living fish in human care on the entire planet.
 Want to see it all when there aren’t lots of kids running around?
-Go on Thursday nights for NightLife, when the museum turns into a playground of fun for adults only, complete with bars, DJs, and more.
+Go on Thursday nights for NightLife, when the museum transforms into a playground of fun for adults only, complete with bars, DJs, and more.

 How to visit: The ticket prices fluctuate based on an algorithm we’ve never been able to decipher (an equation that includes the day of the week, time of day, and how far you plan ahead—we think), but they seem to range right now from $36.50 to $43 for adults.
 NightLife tickets are $19.75 for GA.
 Buy tickets here.